• Home

 Deadrise

 The angle of the V usually measured at the transom.
 A flatter transom deadrise promotes stability, planing, and fuel efficiency.
-A deep deadrise at the bow promotes a comfortable rise.
+A deep deadrise at the bow promotes a comfortable ride.
 But, a deep deadrise at the transom can result in less stability, higher fuel consumption, and more power required to get on the plane.
 We use a proprietary deadrise distribution to balance soft ride and stability at rest.
 Shallow deadrise is efficient but slams; steep deadrise rides soft but needs more power.
 Our hull geometry strikes the right balance.

 Reverse Chines